 Currently running weekly on Sundays/Wednesdays– additional days and times will be offered as time goes on.

-Groups are a maximum of eight and will be held either at the temple in Malvern or on Zoom.
-The books we’ll study are below.
+Groups are a maximum of six to eight and will be held either at the temple in Malvern or on Zoom.
+The next books are below.

 Each week you will be asked to read a specified number of pages and then write a reflection of your experience of what you’ve read – a few paragraphs is fine.
 You can include any questions you have, anything you found helpful, anything you disagreed with and anything the chapters made you think about in your own life.
 Once or twice a course you will also be asked to write a ‘Dharma Glimpse’ (read about these here).
 You will post these writings in a private forum on our website where you can read other people’s reflections before the start of each meeting.